 - If you’re traveling alone or as a couple, it’s best to reserve an island hopping tour a day before so you get a chance to join a group.

 - It’s best to do the island hopping tour on a weekday, as Moalboal can get crowded especially during the summer.

 - It’s best to wear a lifevest when snorkeling for the sardine run, as the waves can get choppy depending on the weather.
 (I went there sometime in November, and I had a difficult time not because of the waves per se but the strong current underneath, which could’ve easily swept me away had I not held on the outriggers of our boat.
 Still, it was difficult to get back to the boat so I asked assistance from our boat guides which thankfully were strong and prolific swimmers.)

 - Aside from snorkeling and diving, there isn’t much else to do in Moalboal.
-You can head to Badian for the canyoneering adventure in Kawasan Falls, explore other waterfalls in the area including Aguinid Falls or trek to Osmena Peak for the sunset.
+You can head to Badian for the canyoneering adventure in Kawasan Falls, explore other waterfalls in Samboan or trek to Osmena Peak for the sunset.
 You may also head to the northern part of Cebu where you can see the beautiful beaches in Bantayan Island or experience more diving activities in Malapascua Island.